chan2will/sdc-wiki/Asset-Transfer-Workflow.md

 ### Asset Uploads Complete

 This event is emitted when all transfer files have been processed and are ready to be bundled into a file that can be used downstream by the 3d treatment plan viewer.
 For this to happen, all files must have asset transfer records  that are is_uploaded == True and that they have been associated with a treatment plan (which happens as part of the staff portal portion).
 The handler for this event will create a NamedTemporaryFile as a zip archive, and then grab every asset transfer file from S3 and add it to the archive.
 It will then create a treatment plan asset from this zip file.
 Once this happens, everything downstream should be able to interact with the assets in the same manor that they always have.

+## The Smilecheck Staff Portal Integration

+Before the asset transfer files can be processed into a bundled treatment plan asset